-UHIP (University Health Insurance Plan) is a compulsory insurance plan for international students that covers medical and hospital expenses and standard medical visits while in Canada.
+UHIP (University Health Insurance Plan) is a compulsory insurance plan for international students (and their dependants) that covers medical and hospital expenses and standard medical visits while in Canada.
 It also helps to obtain certain medical devices, as needed, such as wheelchairs, hearing aids, etc. Check the UHIP section very carefully to know more about your UHIP premium.

 Join the Buddy Program

-The Buddy Program is a volunteer-based program which provides an opportunity to build one-on-one relationships between University of Ottawa local/Canadian students and international/exchange students.
+The Buddy Program is a volunteer-based program that fosters one-on-one relationships between Canadian students and international students at the University of Ottawa.

 Why participate in the Buddy Program?